tofu-tf/typed-schema/modules/docs/src/main/tut/getting_started.md

 or compile error will be raised in the `MkRoute` application
 ### DSL
-All definition elements are functions with almost no implementation, returning types from the `ru.tinkoff.tschema.typeDSL._` package, or created by yourself.
+All definition elements are functions with almost no implementation, returning types from the `tschema.typeDSL._` package, or created by yourself.

 **Those types are the definition.**